 Israel's military says ground forces "expanding their activity" in Gaza, as war with Hamas may be entering new phase

+Israel launched an expanded ground operation on Saturday after knocking out communications and creating a near-blackout of information in the Gaza Strip with increased bombardment and artillery fire overnight.
+Israel said infantry and armored vehicles were backed by "massive" strikes from the air and sea, including the bombing of Hamas tunnels, which are a key target in its campaign to crush the territory's ruling group.

-Tel Aviv — Israel's military said Friday its ground forces were "expanding their activity" in Gaza in what may be the beginning of a new phase in Israel's war with Hamas, which started nearly three weeks ago.
+On Friday, Israel's military said its ground forces were "expanding their activity" in Gaza in what may be the beginning of a new phase in Israel's war with Hamas, which started nearly three weeks ago.

 Israel's chief military spokesman, Rear Adm.
 Daniel Hagari, said a statement the Israel Defense Forces increased attacks in the Gaza Strip in recent hours.